nlpie/nlp-adapt/README.md

 Software for the NLP systems configured in NLP-ADAPT (viz., cTAKES, Biomedicus, MetaMap and NLP-TAB) can be found in the folder
 `/home/ubuntu`.
 Necessary environment variables to run these systems are set when NLP-ADAPT boots; these can be found in `/home/ubuntu/environment.sh` (also, please note that there is a line in this file that mounts the shared files to `/home/ubuntu/host_data`).

 Your VM will need access to the internet in order to authenticate with UMLS.
-You will also need UMLS credentials in order to use this application: please enter your UMLS username and password in `/home/ubuntu/environment.sh`.
+You will also need UMLS credentials in order to use this application: Please enter your UMLS username and password in `/home/ubuntu/umls.sh`.

 ## Using the Software